Beauty And The Campsite

 - Hairbrush and hair ties.
 I normally throw in a few hair slides as well for luck.

 - Toothbrush, toothpaste and toothbrush head cap

-- Tiger Balm – for the aches, pains and scent.
+- Tiger Balm for the aches and pains.

 Amateur Tip: It’s important that we respect the planet.
 Where you can, choose eco-friendly versions of items you are likely to use once such as cotton pads and wipes.
 There are plenty of eco-friendly beauty and body care formulas and brands out there to discover.
 I am no expert on the subject but I do believe everyone’s small changes can make a difference.

 Our beauty regimes are so personal there is no reason why they shouldn’t have a seat right next to us around the campfire.
 What are your favourite beauty products to take camping?